Blog

 Imagine a bus where just one person can board at a time.
 How fast one can load the bus depends on how long it takes each person to board the bus, and how long it takes between people boarding.
 Space taken by people waiting to board the bus can also be a consideration when space is limited, such as inside a bus terminal.

-Contrast the case of people boarding a bus with the patients consulting a doctor.
-Although both are “one at a time” activities, the strategies for managing them are different.
-Since the time that it takes to board a bus is very short, it makes sense for those waiting to board to stand outside the bus.
-Since the time a doctor spends with a patient is longer, one usually makes an appointment, or take a ticket and wait for your number to be called.
+Contrast the case of people boarding a bus with patients consulting a doctor.
+Both are “one at a time” activities, in the sense that one person boards the bus at a time. and the doctor sees one patient at a time.
+But the strategies for organizing access are different.
+Since the time that it takes to board a bus is short, it makes sense for those waiting to board to stand outside the bus.
+Since the time a doctor spends with a patient is longer, one usually makes an appointment.
+In some intermediate scenarios like waiting to be served at a counter, one might take a ticket and wait for its number to be called.
 You don’t make an appointment to board a bus, and in most countries you don’t line up outside the doctor’s office.

 A critical section in software is like the door of the bus.
 It is a section of code that only one process at a time can execute.
-Contention occurs when multiple processes all need to execute a critical section, and is like the many people wanting to board the bus.
+Contention occurs when multiple processes all need to execute a critical section, like many people wanting to board the bus.
 In the course of r2.04, we invested heavily in analyzing and optimizing code, especially code that executes in critical sections.
-That is not discussed here; this blog post is about managing critical section contention.
+That is not discussed here; this blog post is about handling critical section contention.

-If there are a small number of processes contending for access to a critical section, like a small number of people clustering around the bus door, it is probably most efficient for them to just “spin” and keep trying to get the critical section.
-This is efficient because there is no organizational overhead, and as soon as the critical section becomes available, a waiting process will get it.
+If there are a small number of processes contending for access to a critical section, like a small number of people clustering around the bus door, it is probably most efficient for each process to just “spin” in a tight loop, and keep trying to get the critical section.
+This is efficient because there is no overhead, and as soon as the critical section becomes available, a waiting process will get it.
 The disadvantage of this approach is that a spinning process consumes a CPU.
-Since a computer has a limited number of CPUs, having more than a few spinning processes prevents processes that don’t need the critical section at that time from doing useful work.
+Since a computer has a limited number of CPUs, having more than a few spinning processes prevents processes that don’t need the critical section from doing useful work.

 Implementing Critical Sections